kohler/hotcrp/README.md

 the URL path is `/`, you may need to turn off your server’s default handlers for subdirectories such as `/doc`.

-4. Update the systemwide setting for PHP’s `session.gc_maxlifetime` configuration variable.
+4. Update PHP settings.

+    The first three settings, `upload_max_filesize`, `post_max_size`, and `max_input_vars`, may be changed system-wide or in HotCRP’s `.htaccess` and `.user.ini` files.

+  * `upload_max_filesize`: Set to the largest file upload HotCRP should accept.
+    `15M` is a good default.

+  * `post_max_size`: Set to the largest total upload HotCRP should accept.
+Must be at least as big as `upload_max_filesize`. `20M` is a good default.

+  * `max_input_vars`: Set to the largest number of distinct input variables HotCRP should accept. `4096` is a good default.

+    The last setting, `session.gc_maxlifetime`, must be changed globally.
 This provides an upper bound on HotCRP session lifetimes (the amount of idle time before a user is logged out automatically).
 On Unix machines, systemwide PHP settings are often stored in `/etc/php.ini`.
 The suggested value for this setting is 86400, e.g., 24 hours:

         session.gc_maxlifetime = 86400